-I thoroughly recommend this ebook to my readers and will include this recommendation for my Kolkata guide when I write it.
+I thoroughly recommend this ebook to my readers along with my comprehensive travel guide to Kolkata.
 I have been procrastinating it for long since there’s so much to say, but I am inspired to do so now.

 This review is a part of BlogChatter Book review program and I am totally enjoying this reading spree.